- SOLE PARENT GROUP

-EFMP is a Department of the Army mandated enrollment program that works with other military and civilian agencies to provide comprehensive and coordinated medical, educational, housing, community support and personnel services to families with sprecial needs.
+EFMP is a Department of the Army mandated enrollment program that works with other military and civilian agencies to provide comprehensive and coordinated medical, educational, housing, community support and personnel services to families with special needs.
 An exceptional family member is a family member, regardless of age, with any physical, emotional, developmental or intellectual disorder that requires special treatment, therapy, education, training or counseling.
 EFMP families must in/out process through ACS EFMP office.

 - DOMESTIC VIOLENCE PREVENTION

 Leadership Response to Domestic Violence: This training covers the material in the standard DV training, but has a focus on the regulatory requirements of leadership, the dynamics of domestic violence that include current state of Fort Carson, early warning signs that the chain of command may observe and how they can implement prevention programs before the actual incident.
-For more information please call (719) 526-4590.
+For more information please call (719) 526-0461.

 Victim Advocacy Program (VAP): Victim Advocates help empower victims to make decisions that will aid in improving their quality of life.
 They provide victims with information on their rights, help locate shelters, establish safety plans, accompany victims to court proceedings and/or meetings with lawyers, police and command.
 They also make referrals to local resources.
-Call (719) 526-4590 or the 24/7 number (719) 243-7907 to reach an advocate.
+Call (719) 526-0461 or the 24/7 number (719) 243-7907 to reach an advocate.

 - DEPARTMENT OF BEHAVIORAL HEALTH FAMILY ADVOCACY